andrewfstratton/quando/README.md

 ### Installing in IBM Cloud

-This is for deploying to IBM Cloud - not yet tested/working
+Quando can be deployed to IBM Cloud - note that this has not been tested.

 [![Deploy to IBM Cloud](https://cloud.ibm.com/devops/setup/deploy/button.png)](https://cloud.ibm.com/devops/setup/deploy?repository=https%3A%2F%2Fgithub.com%2Fandrewfstratton%2Fquando.git&branch=master)